-These are especially helpful for authors who are looking to publish e-books only through sites like KDP.
-Formatting ebooks is generally a little easier than formatting a book for print, and you won’t need as powerful of a software to do that.
+These are especially helpful for authors who are looking to publish e-books only through sites like Amazon KDP.
+Formatting e-books is generally a little easier than formatting a book for print, and you won’t need as powerful of a software to do that.

-- Kindle Create is pretty intuitive, so you’ll have a professional-looking book easily and quickly
+- Kindle Create is pretty intuitive book formatting software, so you’ll have a professional-looking book easily and quickly.

 - This is only an option for self-published authors who publish through KDP.
 You can’t print from Kindle Create, and you’re only distributing through Kindle.

 - The software is free to use, but you’ll need to agree to Amazon’s requirements before you download it.

 - Import .doc files from other processing softwares.

 - Use commenting and track changes to work with editors in-document.

 - Apply basic formatting to the entire manuscript.

 - Export files to PDF for printing or distribution.

 - This book formatting software is completely free with no premium version, meaning you can access all of the features without paying anything.